geraintluff/jsv4-php/README.md

 ## The `SchemaStore` class

 This class represents a collection of schemas.
-You use it like this:
+You include it from `schema-store.php`, and use it like this:
 ```php
 $store = new SchemaStore();
 $store->add($url, $schema);